Prestaspirit/algoliasearch-prestashop/README.md

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.

-This plugin replaces the default search of Wordpress with an Algolia realtime search.
-It has been designed in a generic way to support plugins like WooCommerce in addition to the standard blog system.
+This plugin replaces the default search of Prestashop with an Algolia realtime search.

 ## Installation